 Smith Mountain Lake is a paradise of beautiful birds and wildflowers this time of year.
 For those of us who love the great outdoors, this season brings the heavenly smell of spring rains, colorful woodland feasts for the eyes and ears, and an abundance of beauty to soak up in every direction.

-If you identify with this joy of God’s Creation you will want to come experience Mantana Heim’s ‘Wildflowers of the World’ Presentation.
-It will be on Saturday, May the 10th from 1-2pm. at Smith Mountain Lake State Park.
-Mantana is from Thailand and will be sharing information on wildflowers from Holland, New Zealand, Australia and her own country.
-After the wildflower presentation there will be a ‘Wildflower Walk’ at the park’s Visitor Center from 2:30 – 3:30pm, during which SML State Park personnel will lead a short hike to demonstrate some of Virginia’s own natural beauty.
+If you identify with this joy of God’s Creation you will want to come to experience Mantana Heim’s ‘Wildflowers of the World’ Presentation.
+It will be on Saturday, May the 10th from 1-2 pm. at Smith Mountain Lake State Park.
+Mantana is from Thailand and will be sharing information on wildflowers from Holland, New Zealand, Australia, and her own country.
+After the wildflower presentation, there will be a ‘Wildflower Walk’ at the park’s Visitor Center from 2:30 – 3:30 pm, during which SML State Park personnel will lead a short hike to demonstrate some of Virginia’s natural beauty.
 Both events are FREE and open to the public.
 Regular parking fees apply. – Smith Mountain Lake State Park, Huddleston (540-297-5998).